KevinDayve/KevinDayve.github.io/math/likelihood_estimation.md

 2. **Analytical Simplification**: Differentiation is required to locate maxima.
 The derivative of a product (required for $L$) becomes practically unmanageable as $n$ increases.
 By converting the product to a sum, the log-likelihood allows for term-by-term differentiation, significantly simplifying the calculation of the score function (the gradient with respect to $\theta$).

-3. Numerical StabilityProbabilities are values in the interval $[0,1]$.
+3. **Numerical Stability**: Probabilities are values in the interval $[0,1]$.
 The product of many such values rapidly approaches zero, leading to arithmetic underflow in computational systems.
 The log-likelihood transforms these small products into a sum of negative numbers, maintaining numerical precision during optimization.

 ## 3. The Principle of Maximum Likelihood Estimation
 Having established the log-likelihood function $\ell(\theta \mid \mathbf{x})$, we now define the primary method for parameter estimation.